-- Zachariah C. Taylor (c1848 – ?)
-He is in the 1850 and 1860 households.
+- Zachariah C. Taylor (c1848 – 1860s) He is in the 1850 and 1860 households.
 I could find no trace of him in 1870 or 1880 in any state.
 I note that John Taylor’s 1866 state census household had only a single male under 20, presumably Henry, thus Zachariah had apparently died in the early 1860s as a youth.

 Henry Stanley Taylor (19 July 1855 – 25 June 1933) He was in John Taylor’s 1860 household as a four-year old son who was “not named”.
 The informant for his death certificate, his son Luther, identified Henry Taylor’s father as John Taylor, born in South Carolina, and his mother as “don’t know”.
-He married Sarah Elizabeth Nicholson (1856-1912) on 25 November 1878 in DeKalb County — her death certificate identifies her parents as Thomas J. Nicholson and Mary Lucy Robinson.16 The 1880 census lists him as Henry S. Taylor, age 24, located just seven households away from his mother Sarah Taylor, with wife Sarah and a 7 month old son named Thomas B. Taylor (c1873-bef1900).
+He married Sarah Elizabeth Nicholson (1856-1912) on 25 November 1878 in DeKalb County — her death certificate identifies her parents as Thomas J. Nicholson and Mary Lucy Robinson.18 The 1880 census lists him as Henry S. Taylor, age 24, located just seven households away from his mother Sarah Taylor, with wife Sarah and a 7 month old son named Thomas B. Taylor (c1873-bef1900).
 He and his wife both listed their birthplaces as Alabama and the birthplace of both his parents was given as Georgia in this census.
 His birthplace was Georgia in both 1860 and in 1900 and later censuses.
 On 11 December 1885 he was made a constable in DeKalb County, but resigned sometime prior to 1888.

 - Georgia E. Taylor (10 March 1860 – 3 March 1943) She was aged two months in 1860 (supposedly calculated as of June 1st), and was age 20 in her mother’s 1880 household.
-Though I didn’t trace her in detail, she evidently remained single for many years.
-On 18 August 1921 Georgia Taylor married a widower named William Matthew Forbus (1851-1930).
-She was living in Sweetwater, Nolan County, Texas in 1930 and 1940.
+Though I didn’t trace her in detail, she remained single until her sixties.
+On 18 August 1921 Georgia Taylor married a widower named William Matthew Forbus (1851-1930) and was living in Sweetwater, Nolan County, Texas in 1930 and 1940.
 She died at a hospital in Rusk (in Cherokee County) and was buried in the Sweetwater Cemetery.
 Her death certificate lists her birthplace as Marshall County, Alabama and her parents as John Taylor and “Sarah Ella Lemax.”
-18 Her father’s birthplace is listed as Raleigh, North Carolina and her mother’s as Charleston, South Carolina.
-The Sweetwater Reporter mentioned in 1938 that she was entertaining the family of her nephew William J. Hefner (the eldest child of her sister Martha Taylor Hefner, thus clarifying the relationship of both women to this family.21
+20 Her father’s birthplace is listed as Raleigh, North Carolina (sic!) and her mother’s as Charleston, South Carolina.
+The Sweetwater Reporter mentioned in 1938 that she was entertaining the family of her nephew William J. Hefner, the eldest child of her sister Martha Taylor Hefner, thus clarifying the relationship of both women to this family.21

 - Information from the Bible, including photocopies, were provided by Jim Taylor of Henderson, Nevada in 2001.
 The Bible was purchased in 1915 and used by Wallace Thad Taylor, a Nazarene minister.
 He entered the names, birth dates and places, and death dates and places of his grandparents, one of whom was William F. Taylor. [↩]